En Thambi

-En Thambi is a 1968 Indian Tamil-language film, directed by A. C. Tirulokchandar.
+En Thambi is a 1968 Indian Tamil-language romantic action film directed by A. C. Tirulokchandar.
 The film stars Sivaji Ganesan and B. Saroja Devi, with K. Balaji and Nagesh in supporting roles.
-It is a remake of the 1966 Telugu film Aastiparulu.
+It is a remake of the 1966 Telugu film Aastiparulu Later on 1972 Hindi as Bhai Ho To Aisa.
 The film became a commercial success, running for over 100 days in theatres.

 Plot

 Sundara Boopathy is a rich landlord who is widely respected by everyone in the town.
 Following the death of his first wife, he marries Alangaram.
 Kannan is Boopathy's eldest son, born to his first wife.
 Viswam is Kannan's half-brother.
 While Kannan is a good and kind hearted person taking care of all the family businesses, Viswam is a spoiled brat who just roams around spending unnecessarily.
 Viswam also has a hatred towards Kannan.
 Radha is the cousin of Kannan.
 Kannan and Radha are in love and the family plans to get them married.

 Boopathy keeps worrying about Viswam due to his irresponsible behaviour and requests Kannan to shape him into a good human.
-Boopathy falls ill and is on his death bed.
-At that time, he calls Kannan and tells him a secret after which Boopathy passes away.
+Boopathy falls gravely ill.
+He summons Kannan and tells him a secret before passing away.
 Kannan assumes all responsibilities of running the businesses and this angers Viswam.
 As Kannan does not know swimming, Viswam decides to murder Kannan by pushing him into a river.
-Viswam takes Kannan with him in a boat and pushes him in the middle of the river and stages a drama that their boat had an accident in which Kannan was dead.
+Viswam takes Kannan with him in a boat and pushes him in the middle of the river and stages a drama that their boat had an accident in which Kannan died.
 The entire family is shocked hearing about the demise of Kannan.
 Viswam feels happy as he has got a free hand in spending the wealth.

 Kannan's driver Sabapathy watches a stage play where he witnesses Kannan's lookalike Chinnaiya.
-Sabapathy is shocked and devises a plan to make him act as Kannan, so that the family members could feel relieved.
+Sabapathy devises a plan to make him act as Kannan, so that the family members could feel relieved.
 Sabapathy meets Chinnaiya and requests him to act as Kannan.
 Although Chinnaiya is not interested, he agrees to be a part of the plan.
 Sabapathy provides all the necessary info for Chinnaiya about Kannan's family members.
 Chinnaiya goes to Kannan's house and says that he is not dead.
 Everyone in the house feels happy except Viswam who feels suspicious about the new Kannan.
 Viswam tells his family members that the new person should be someone else acting in place of Kannan to steal money.
 But Chinnaiya clears the doubts by performing certain tasks which Kannan does on a regular basis.